Interactive Brokers vs Citi Self Invest (2024)

 Accounts and Assets

-Traders at Citi Self Invest can buy and sell equities, mutual funds, and ETFs.
-There are no other investment vehicles available at this time.
+At Citi Self Invest, traders can buy and sell stocks, mutual funds, and ETFs.
+No other investment options are available.

-Interactive Brokers goes a giant leap further with cryptocurrencies, fixed-income securities, options, futures, precious metals, foreign assets, and forex.
+Interactive Brokers offers much more, including cryptocurrencies, bonds, options, futures, precious metals, foreign assets, and forex.

-Both broker-dealers also offer managed accounts through affiliated companies.
+Both companies also offer managed accounts through their affiliates.

 Winner: Interactive Brokers